 Red eye is a common problem that can affect one or both eyes.
-The redness associated with red eye comes from expanded blood vessels on the surface of your eye due to inflammation, usually from some form of irritation or infection.
+The redness associated with red eye comes from blood vessels on the surface of your eye that are expanded (dilated) due to some form of irritation or infection.

-- Severe headache, eye pain, nausea or unusual sensitivity to bright light
+- It is accompanied by severe headache, eye pain, fever or unusual sensitivity to light

-- Inability to open your eye or keep your eye open
+- You're unable to open your eye or keep your eye open

-For persistent red eye that doesn't clear up after several days, especially if you have a thick or nearly continuous pus or mucous discharge, contact your doctor for an appointment.
+Contact your doctor for an appointment if you have red eye that doesn't clear up after several days, especially if you have a thick or nearly continuous pus or mucous discharge.

 Contact your eye surgeon if you're experiencing eye redness with pain and you've had eye surgery in the past or if you've recently had eye surgery or an eye injection.

 - AskMayoExpert.
 Painful or red eye.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.